Marine Evidence based Sensitivity Assessment (MarESA) - summary

 Limitations and assumptions

-Sensitivity assessments need to be applied carefully by trained marine biologists, for the following reasons.
+Sensitivity assessments must be applied carefully by trained marine biologists, for the following reasons.

 • Sensitivity assessments are NOT absolute values but are relative to the magnitude, extent, duration and frequency of the pressure affecting the species or community and habitat in question; thus the assessment scores are very dependent on the pressure benchmark levels used.

-• Sensitivity assessments are general assessments that indicate the likely effects of a given pressure (likely to arise from one or more activities) on species or habitats of conservation concern.
+• Sensitivity assessments are generic assessments that indicate the likely effects of a given pressure (likely to arise from one or more activities) on species or habitats of conservation concern.

 • There are limitations of the scientific evidence on the biology of features and their responses to environmental pressures on which the sensitivity assessments have been based.